 - It is performed outdoors – in a forest.
 Forests are for wild animals, not humans, mind you.

-- The fire may attract some supernatural entities, which may be beyond human understanding and control.
-And I don’t think you’d want to be in such an uncomfortable, and even life-threatening situation.
-Would you?
+- The fire may attract paranormal or supernatural entities, which may be beyond human understanding and control.
+And you don’t want to be in such an uncomfortable, and possibly life-threatening situation, right?